How to Train an Irish Wolfhound

 Irish Wolfhounds are moderate-energy hound dogs that benefit from regular but moderate training routines.
 Hound breeds can be independent thinkers, so patience and high-value treats are essential for training success.

-With a typical weight of 105-180 lbs and lifespan of 6-8 yrs, the Irish Wolfhound requires thoughtful care tailored to their specific breed characteristics.
+Between the 105-180 lbs adult size and 6-8 yrs lifespan, the Irish Wolfhound has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 The Irish Wolfhound's care profile reflects its breeding history: size, coat type, energy level, and health predispositions all interact.

 Known Health Risks: Genetic screening data shows Irish Wolfhounds have elevated rates of heart disease, bloat, osteosarcoma.
-Prevalence varies, and many individuals live full lives without developing these issues.
-However, breed-aware veterinary care — including targeted screening at appropriate ages — is the most effective prevention strategy.
+Most individuals in at-risk breeds never develop the associated conditions.
+For the minority that do, breed-aware veterinary care is what shortens the gap between first symptoms and treatment.

 Irish Wolfhound Training Challenges